SUMMER FUND FOR CLASSIFIED SCHOOL EMPLOYEES

 Over the past six years, we have introduced bills in Sacramento to change the current law so that school employees could be eligible to receive unemployment insurance benefits during the summer break.
 Unfortunately, those bills have not become law.
 During the process, however, we educated legislators about the problem.
 Many of them agreed that dedicated school workers should not have to suffer during the summer.
 Their main concern has been that the state cannot afford the cost of paying benefits out of the current unemployment insurance fund.
 That is why we’ve come up with a different solution.

 The Summer Bridge Fund creates a new fund that school workers and the state will pay into.
 If this bill becomes law, school workers will have the option to pay a certain amount each month into the fund.
-In return, the state will provide a 1-to-1 match.
-That means for every dollar you pay into the fund, you will get an additional $1.
+In return, the state will provide a matching contribution.
 Employees will be able to contribute up to the equivalent of 10 days of work.
 These funds can be used at the end of the school year.

 A common misconception is that classified school workers are paying into the state’s unemployment insurance fund, but are denied access to unemployment benefits.